icemanblues/ubuntu-setup/engineering.md

 If I need to use a version of python that is different from the system provided version.
 I will install it under `/opt/python/` and use a virtulenv to specify it

+This should be updated to install pip packages locally via [python3.md](python3.md)

 ### Java